kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

+If the API server and/or etcd are unavailable, kube-scheduler will not be informed of any new resize requests, and thus will not be able to process new resize requests, resulting in pods remaining in `PodResizePending: Reason=Deferred`.
+Existing resized pods will continue to run, but no new preemptions would be triggered.

 ###### What are other known failure modes?

 <!--